-If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Queenstown – we’re not New Zealand’s favourite rental car company for no reason!
+If you’re still in the planning stage of your trip, make sure you check out the great deals on car rental in Queenstown – we’re not one of New Zealand’s favourite rental car companies for no reason!

 - Route map with key locations

 - 5 seats